sul-dlss-deprecated/bassi_veratti/README.md

 This will stop development jetty, force you into the test environment, start jetty, start solr, delete all the records in the test solr core, index all fixtures in `spec/fixtures`, run `db:migrate` in test, then run the tests, and then restart development jetty

+## Utils

+To reset jetty and solr back to their initial state:

+	  rake bassi:jetty_nuke